Vegan Post-Workout Nutrition

 Step 2.
 Eat a whole food meal within 60-90 minutes of finishing my workout.

 Once I have time to sit down and eat something, it’s time to get some carbohydrates and essential fats in too.
-During this 60-90 minute nutritional it’s important to eat a well-balanced meal to help the body recover and ready to train again tomorrow, or maybe even later the same day!
+It’s important to eat a well-balanced meal to help the body recover and ready to train again tomorrow, or maybe even later the same day!
 Time to eat those carbs!
 Eating carbohydrates after training helps to replenish energy stores and other nutrients lost during exercise.

 1. Black Bean and Baked Yam Bowls